About Dr Estelle Paranque

 ‘Catherine of Medici: Henry III’s inspiration to be a Father to his People’ in Elena Woodacre and Carey Fleiner (eds), Royal Mothers and their Ruling Children: Wielding Political Authority from Antiquity to the Early Modern Era (New York: Palgrave Macmillan, 2015)

 Estelle Paranque is represented by Rachel Conway from Georgina Capel Associates.
 She has recorded many podcasts, contributed to blogs and history magazines, and filmed for BBC TWO (The Boleyns: A Scandalous Family), BBC History, HistoryHit, Secrets d’HistoireFrance 2/3.
 Her research has featured in The Sunday Telegraph and The Daily Telegraph, The Times.
-She has given talks at book literary festivals and appeared on CNN and BBC News.
+She has given talks at prestigious literary festivals and appeared on CNN and BBC News.

 Check her website for more information: